Yu-Shiba-Rusinov bound states boost odd-frequency superconductivity: Theory

+An electron in the metallic region is incident at the NS interface with an energy below the superconducting gap that cannot penetrate the superconductor.
+However, at the NS interface, Andreev's reflection may happen, in which a hole with opposite momentum is reflected into normal metal, and a Cooper pair is generated in the superconductor.
+The same effect is also present with an identical electron/hole combination at the SN interface.
+Therefore a bound state is formed between the two superconductors, an Andreev bound state.
+From Andreev bound states, one can calculate Free energy and Josephson current through the junction.
 To calculate energy bound states in superconductor-metal-spin flipper-metal-superconductor junction we ignore the contribution from incoming quasiparticle\cite{linder,annu} and put the wavefunction into the boundary conditions.
 We obtain $24$ equations for the scattering amplitudes.
 Eliminating the scattering amplitudes of the two metals by the scattering amplitudes in the left and right superconductors we get $8$ equations,